top of page

 Anchor 1

-Montessori Kindergarten is ages 5 and 6
+Kindergarten is the culminating year in the Preschool program, ages 5 and 6

 Montessori Kindergarten students are the leaders in the Preschool classroom.
 The Kindergarten program is structured to meet the developmental needs of students capable of pursuing a more academically challenging agenda throughout the day.
 Kindergarten students find joy in learning and collaboration with their peers as their social skills and self-confidence are solidified.